TThe more information included on a site, the better chance it has of survival. However, many

-- Are you a large corporate business?
+- Am I a large corporate business?

-- What do you do?
+- What do I do?

-- Who is your target audience?
+- Who is my target audience?

-Every company has a story and background information helps you to connect with your audience, and gives clarity.
-Google rewards company websites that are transparent.
+Every brand has a story, and background information helps you connect with your audience and

 Or simply display the product example and use an enquiry form.

-Data collection forms, linked to a newsletter are a good idea, so that you can capture visitors.
+Data collection forms linked to a newsletter are a good idea, so that you can capture visitors.